rzashakeri/beautify-github-profile/readme.md

 #### 85 . [github-profile-repo-analytics](https://github.com/FuseFairy/github-profile-repo-analytics)

-📊 API to fetch GitHub repository traffic stats and visualize them as customizable SVG charts, perfect for embedding in GitHub profile.
+📊 GitHub repository traffic stats are automatically fetched and visualized as customizable SVG charts via GitHub Actions workflows, making it easy to embed the generated charts in your GitHub profile.

 📍 For example : &nbsp;